-Why Shea Butter Is Good for Your Skin
+Why Shea Butter Is Good for Your Skin04 October 2018

 From face creams to body lotions to lip tints, shea butter is a popular cosmetic ingredient that pops up in all kinds of beauty products.
 Here we’re breaking down the benefits of this emollient for your skin.

-The Ultimate Skin Care Guide for Every Lazy Girl
+The Ultimate Skin Care Guide for Every Lazy Girl07 June 2018

 You know that it is necessary to have a proper skin care routine, but you would rather use that extra time to snooze.

 Bored with your Skin Care Routine?
 Try These 5 Weird Face Masks22 September 2017

 For any skin care enthusiast, nothing is more refreshing than coming home after a hard day at work and just starting with your skin care routine.
 However, after a few months, it tends to get a little boring and tedious.
 The best way to spice up your skin care routine is to incorporate new products and what better way to do it than a new face mask!

 Often taken for granted, our feet are very important because we rely on them to get around.
 Since our quality of life is somewhat indirectly linked to our ability to function, it is vital that we take good care of our feet.